Fertile ground for cutting-edge research and innovative companies

-From its inception in the year 2000, Leipzig’s life sciences cluster has been geared towards becoming a leader in applied medical research and marketable healthcare innovation.
-The rapid translation and introduction of new therapies, devices and solutions into the EU’s primary, secondary, and tertiary healthcare systems is its stated aim.
+From its inception in 2000, the Leipzig Regions life sciences industry has been geared towards establishing Leipzig as a leader in applied medical research and marketable healthcare innovation.
+Its stated aim is to rapidly develop and introduce new therapies, devices, and solutions into the EU’s primary, secondary, and tertiary healthcare systems.

 Vita 34, founded in Leipzig in 1997, provides comprehensive solutions for the cryopreservation of stem cells from the umbilical cord and today is already Germany’s largest stem cell bank for personal provision.